cncf/tag-security/assessments/projects/spiffe-spire/outline.md

 ### Recommendations to CNCF

-The following recommendation are where help from the CNCF would assist SPIFFE/SPIRE to increase its effectiveness in cloud native security.
+The following recommendations are where help from the CNCF would assist SPIFFE/SPIRE to increase its effectiveness in cloud native security.

 * Conduct a format security review/audit for the project as it is critical to security of services that use it.
-* Provide an avenue for education of SPIFFE/SPIRE and advanced SPIFFE/SPIRE topology usecases for end users.
+* Provide an avenue for education of SPIFFE/SPIRE and advanced SPIFFE/SPIRE topology use cases for end users.